micheleusuelli/micheleusuelli.github.io/articles-html/dsapproaches/dsapproaches.md

 Author: Michele Usuelli, Principal Data Scientist, Microsoft

 Facing a problem to solve, you are planning to use some data.
-For instance, you want to forecast the sales of 100s retail stores.
+For instance, you want to forecast the daily sales volume of 100s retail stores.
 What approach do you take?
 Do you need to use any Artificial Intelligence (AI)?
 Is an AI approach even feasible?

-The problem came from some business stakeholders, looking for guidance to structure the solution.
+You have some stakeholders, sponsoring the initiative and looking for your guidance to structure the solution.
 They might ask you to articulate the benefits of using AI, or more specifically machine learning techniques.
 How do you explain the advantage?
-Is an AI solution is the best fit?
+Is an AI solution the best fit?

 If you have been in this situation, this article might be for you.

-Previously, I articulated the benefits trying to be as close as possible to a business audience.
-This approach helped demystify the topic of AI.
-However, explaining the benefits is reactive and solution-focused, and not necessarily related to the problem to solve.
-In this article, I am sharing a more effective way.

-To really help your stakeholders, the closer you are to their mind, the easier.
-More specifically, the closer you are to the problem to solve, the better you can design the solution.
-This approach involves a **problem-focused mind set** which means to start with the problem to solve in mind, keep the options open for the solution.
-A common pitfall is to follow commercial stakeholders fascinated by the hype of buzzwords such as "artificial intelligence", "machine learning", "data science".
-Solving their real problem is more effective, especially to have a long trustworthy relationship.
+Previously, I articulated the benefits trying to demystify data science.
+I also tried to connect to my audience as closely as possible.
+In other words, I started from the field of data science that is the **solution to some problems**.
+Providing clarity about the solution can be effective, yet not ideal.
+Instead, how about starting from the problem to solve?

+A **problem-focused mind set** starts with the problem to solve in mind.
+The solution choices are just a consequence.
+Having the problem in mind, you can really empathize with the audience.
+While the concept is simple, its application is not direct.
+What if your stakeholders think that AI is the solution?
+Perhaps they prefer to be consistent with some market trends, seeing AI applications in the same industry.
+Rather than following their guidance, solving their real problem is more effective, especially if you aim to establish a long trustworthy relationship.

 With that in mind, what situations need machine learning?
-How can we explain it in simple terms?

-No matter how well you know your stakeholders, there will always be a gap in the perception of this subject.
-Still, you can try to mitigate any risks associated with this gap via getting a better understanding of each other's mind.
-Before designing solution, you could approach your stakeholdesr with open questions on the meaning and implications of machine learning and any other relevant topics.
-That will ensure to have a shared language and understanding, at least to some extent.
+How can you explain it in simple terms?
+Probably, it is not as simple as it sounds.
+No matter how well you know your stakeholders, there will always be a gap in how different people perceive the same subject.
+To mitigate this risk, you could start asking their view of AI.
+Then, you can walk backwards to your view and try to be as close as you can.

 To choose and explain the approach, I defined a framework and adopted it on several projects at Microsoft.
 After having acquired some degree of empathy with my audience, I leveraged my **framework to shape the messages into simple explanations**.